People in the areas hit by Saturday’s severe storm and tornado in Alberta are surveying the damage left behind.

-During her free time, you can find Jacqueline golfing, kayaking, and cross-country skiing, snowboarding and spending time with her rescue dog, Winnie.
+During her free time you can find Jacqueline golfing, hiking, cross-country skiing, snowboarding and spending time with her rescue dog, Winnie.